lmdlab/lmdlab.github.io/_pages/home.md

 ![]({{ site.url }}{{ site.baseurl }}/images/Lab_Logo_v0.png){: style="width: 170px; float: left;margin-right: 20px; border: 10px"}

-The Wimmer Lab aims to ...
+The research in the Wimmer Lab aims is focused on understanding the cognitive and neural systems underlying learning, memory, and decision-making.

 Our main areas of research are: